-Tucked away in a remote (to me) corner of West Wales, the nearest towns being Machynlleth to the north and Aberystwyth to the south,
+Tucked away in a remote (to me) corner of West Wales, the nearest towns are Machynlleth to the north and Aberystwyth to the south, making Ynyshir definitely a destination place, rather than one which relies solely on local customers.

 There are some separate rooms in the grounds themselves, perfect for a romantic getaway or for people with dogs, but I stayed in the house itself on the first-floor in the Matisse room, possibly the pinkest room I have ever stayed in.